-As Western Resources acquired 100% of the common and preferred stock of KG&E, the Company recorded an acquisition premium of \$490 million on the balance sheet for the difference in purchase price and book value and increased common stock equity to reflect the new cost basis of Western Resources' investment in the Company.
-This acquisition premium and related income tax requirement of \$294 million under Statement of Financial Accounting Standards No. 109 (SFAS 109) have been classified as plant acquisition adjustment in electric plant in service on the balance sheets.
+As Western Resources acquired 100% of the common and preferred stock of KG&E, the Company has recorded an acquisition premium of \$490 million on the balance sheet for the difference in purchase price and book value and increased common stock equity to reflect the new cost basis of Western Resources' investment in the Company.
+This acquisition premium and related income tax requirement of \$294 million under Statement of Financial Accounting Standards No. 109 (SFAS 109) have been classified as plant acquisition adjustment in electric plant in service on the balance sheet.
+For income tax purposes the tax basis of KG&E assets was not changed as the result of the Merger.
 Under the provisions of the order of the Kansas Corporation Commission (KCC), the acquisition premium is recorded as an acquisition adjustment and not allocated to the other assets and liabilities of the Company.